XploreAI-Lab/VulDection_LLM/README.md

 ## Note
 ~~Only the plagiarism detection feature is fully operational at this stage.
 Other functionalities are undergoing testing and will be progressively refined in subsequent releases.~~

 All three main functions have been employed.

-If you do have better ideas or find bugs, please comment The platform is undergoing previous updates, please wait and see.
+If you do have better ideas or find bugs, please comment.

+The platform is undergoing previous updates, please wait and see.